Jacobi identities in low-dimensional topology: Introduction

 \subsection{Grope cobordism of string links}

-In the last section, we shall use the techniques developed in this paper to obtain new information about string links.
+In the last Section~\ref{sec:string}, we shall use the techniques developed in this paper to obtain new information about string links.
 Let $\cL(\ell)$ be the set of isotopy classes of string links in $D^3$ with $\ell$ components (which is a monoid with respect to the usual ``stacking'' operation).
 Its quotient by the relation of grope cobordism of class $n$ is denoted $\cL(\ell)/G_n$, compare Definition~\ref{grope cobordism}.
-The submonoid of $\cL(\ell)$, consisting of those string links which cobound a class $n$ grope with the trivial string link, is denoted by $G_n(\ell)$.
-Using results of Habiro \cite{H} we show that $\cL(\ell)/G_{n+1}$ are finitely generated groups and that the iterated quotients
+The quotient by the relation of \emph{capped} grope cobordism of class $n$ is denoted by $\cL(\ell)/G^c_n$.
+The submonoid of $\cL(\ell)$, consisting of those string links which cobound a class $n$ grope with the trivial string link, is denoted by $G_n(\ell)$, and similarly the submonoid consisting of those string links which cobound a class $n$ capped grope with the trivial string link, is denoted by $G^c_n(\ell)$.
+The relation of capped (respectively not capped) grope cobordism of class $n$ coincides with the relation that two string links differ by a sequence of simple (respectively rooted) clasper surgeries of degree $n$.
+Using this connection and results of Habiro \cite{H} we show

-are central subgroups (implying that $\cL(\ell)/G_{n+1}$ are nilpotent).
-We will construct a surjective homomorphism from diagrams to string links modulo grope cobordism: